Skip to content

 What is a fixed-rate ISA?

-Fixed-rate ISAs are tax-free savings accounts that you open for a specific period, with an interest rate that depends on the length of your term.
-These terms typically range from one to five years, although some providers may offer greater flexibility.
+Fixed-rate cash ISAs are tax-free savings accounts that you open for a specific period, which ranges from one to five years.

 • You don’t have to pay tax on any interest you earn.